What Should You Eat Before Getting Tattooed?

-If you get a tattoo in this bloated state, the tattoo will look distorted when your skin shrinks back to normal.
+If you get a tattoo in a highly bloated state, the tattoo has a small chance of looking distorted when your skin shrinks back to normal.
 It might end up looking swollen or looking like it’s stretched, and nobody wants that from their new artwork.

 Good Things to Eat Before a Tattoo

 Proteins are body-building food and play a massive part in helping your body heal.
 They’re vital for the formation and repair of every part of your body, including your skin.
 Eat a lot of protein in the days before — and even after — getting a tattoo.
 This will help your skin bounce back easily from the mild trauma of the tattoo needle.

 Vitamin C is excellent for the skin.
 It helps to improve firmness and has remarkable healing and antioxidant properties.

 It’s a good idea to eat a lot of fruits like oranges and take vitamin C supplements before you get your tattoo.